 “Silver Laced” and “Golden Laced” refers to the type of feathers on a Wyandotte – meaning, the feather is a solid color (such as gold) and edged in black.
 The effect makes the chicken’s feathers look like lace.

-Silver Laced Wyandottes originated from crossing dark Brahmas with Silver Spangled Hamburgs – which gave them the fuller, large bodies and the silver laced feathers (you can see similar lacing on Sebright chickens).
-Silver laced Wyandotte roosters weigh about 6 pounds, while the hens weigh slightly less.
+Silver Laced Wyandottes originated from crossing dark Brahmas with Silver Spangled Hamburgs – which gave them fuller, large bodies and the silver-laced feathers (you can see similar lacing on the adorable American Sebright chickens).

 You can see similar lacing on the Partridge Wyandotte, although the Partridge feathers are much more intricate.